-The change from undeclared moratoria to quasi-unilateral debt reduction will depend very much, on one hand, on the courage of the governments of the debtor countries and, on the other hand, on the attitude of the creditor countries and of the multilateral agencies in relation to such a decision.
-David Knox observed that, when a unilateral decision was taken, "the true task of financial diplomacy is how to bring about that result without doing irreparable harm to the creditors and indeed to the debtors as well" (1990:6).
+The adoption of a quasi-unilateral debt reduction will depend on the courage and determination of the governments of the debtor countries, but depend more on the attitude of the elites within creditor countries.
+These attitudes are transparent in the press, in the parliaments, in the meetings of the businessmen and intellectuals.
+They reflect in the views of the governments and the multilateral agencies.
+David Knox observed that, if and when a unilateral decision was taken, "the true task of financial diplomacy is how to bring about that result without doing irreparable harm to the creditors and indeed to the debtors as well" (1990:6).
 Debtors should be firm but never aggressive.
-For the elites in the creditors countries is easy to make suggestions of debt reduction or debt forgiveness, but they always assume that the initiative should be of the creditor government.
-It is difficult to them to admit that now the initiative has to be of de debtors.
-That their role is to encourage the initiative and to make it the least hurting to both parts.
-What is sure is that to maintain the present situation, to insist in postponing a real solution is bad for the creditors and worse for the debtors.

-&lt;sup>13 A pioneering book on the debt crisis and on the possibility of unilateral solutions was Anatole Kaletsky's The Costs of Default (1985).
+20 - A pioneering book on the debt crisis and on the possibility of unilateral solutions was Anatole Kaletsky's The Costs of Default (1985).